Pope Paul VI: Beatifications and canonisations

-Paul VI beatified a total of 38 individuals in his pontificate and he canonised 84 saints in 21 causes.
-Among the beatifications included Maximilian Kolbe (1971) and the Korean Martyrs (1968).
-He canonised saints such as Nikola Tavelić (1970) and the Ugandan Martyrs (1964).
+Paul VI beatified 38 individuals in his pontificate and canonized 84 saints in 21 causes.
+Among the beatifications were Maximilian Kolbe (1971) and the Korean Martyrs (1968), Nikola Tavelić (1970) and the Ugandan Martyrs (1964).

-Paul VI also named two Doctors of the Church and in so doing named the first two female Doctors of the Church.
-He named Teresa of Ávila (he titled her as "Doctor orationis" or "Doctor of Prayer") on 27 September 1970 and Catherine of Siena on 4 October 1970.
+In 1970, Paul VI also named the first female Doctors of the Church, Teresa of Ávila, which he called Doctor orationis ("Doctor of Prayer"), and Catherine of Siena.

 Consistories

 Pope Paul VI held six consistories between 1965 and 1977 that raised 143 men to the cardinalate in his fifteen years as pope: